-As you are asking for compatibility of the SSDs on laptops so I don’t think there is a need to tell you a detailed Difference between SSD and HDD.
+As you are asking for compatibility of the SSDs on laptops I don’t think there is a need to tell you a detailed Difference between SSD and HDD.
 Still, let us have a brief idea about both.

 Which SSD will fit in my Laptop?

-However, if your motherboard doesn’t have an M.2 slot, the only way is to choose the SATA 2.5″ SSD.
+Next, if your motherboard doesn’t have an M.2 slot, the only way is to choose the SATA 2.5″ SSD.

 There are two types of SSDs.
 The first one is the SATA 2.5″ drive type which fits into the same bay as the Hard drive.
 The second one is M.2 which looks like a small green gum stick with small IC chips installed on it.
 M.2 is usually installed into a socket.

-You can visit your Laptop manufacturer’s site and check it or you can also use google for the same.
+You can visit your Laptop manufacturer’s site and check it or you can also use Google for the same.
 Modern-day notebooks have M.2 compatibility for SSD.

 Here are two pictures depicting SATA drive and M.2 type SSDs respectively.